 A key principle of Corneotherapy is to keep the epidermis intact at all times, with the therapeutic actions working from the outer layers of the epidermis inward.
 This approach of retaining the integrity of the epidermis ensures the skins defence and immune systems are not stimulated unnecessarily.

-One of the major advantages of Corneotherapy is that it is largely free of side effects in comparison with a treatment with topical pharmaceuticals.
+One of the major advantages of Corneotherapy compliant products is that they are largely free of side effects in comparison with a treatment with topical pharmaceuticals.
 Preventively applied Corneotherapy practices may extend the intervals between flare-ups and reduce or even avoid the application of conventional dermatics such as steroid or cortisone-based creams.

-It is these two characteristics; (1) taking time to thoroughly investigate the causes of the conditions and (2) not just treating the symptoms with repeated application of products with pharmacological action; that perhaps define Corneotherapy from more conventional approaches.
+It is the two characteristics; (1) taking time to thoroughly investigate the causes of the conditions and (2) not just treating the symptoms with repeated application of products with pharmacological action (or in some cases potentially contraindicated to the condition); that perhaps define Corneotherapy from more conventional approaches.